MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service.md

 This article describes how to set up self-service in System Center - Virtual Machine Manager (VMM).

-VMM offers a number of options for self-service users:
+VMM offers many options for self-service users:

 - **Virtual machines/Services**: Users can deploy their virtual machines and services to private clouds.
-A private clouds can be assigned to multiple self-service user roles.
+A private cloud can be assigned to multiple self-service user roles.
 Role-level quotas for each self-service user role with the private cloud in scope are used to allocate cloud compute and storage capacity.
 Member-level quotas set individual limits for members of the self-service user role.
-- **Virtual hard disks**: Users can deploy VMs from VHDs as well as templates.
+- **Virtual hard disks**: Users can deploy VMs from VHDs and templates.
 - **Templates/Profiles**: Users can create their own templates and profiles.
 The **Author** action for a self-service user role providing these authoring rights to create hardware profiles, guest operating system profiles, app profiles, SQL Server profiles, VM templates, and service templates.

 >[!NOTE]